teberhardt/cards-over-lan/README.md

 ### Why the emphasis on LAN?

-Cards Over LAN is designed to cater to local small group/party settings to provide a controlled, reliable service that can be easily customized.
+Cards Over LAN is designed to cater to local small group/party settings and provide a controlled, reliable service that can be easily customized.
-Moreover, it makes it more suitable for situations where physical cards may be inconvenient, or Internet service might be unavailable (such as while travelling).
+Moreover, it makes it suitable for situations where physical cards may be inconvenient, or Internet service might be unavailable or unreliable (such as during travel).

-Here are some creative ways you can play CoLAN:
+Here are some creative ways you can play:

 * Set it up on your home computer and host games privately on your network
 * Use a LAN tunneling service (e.g. Hamachi) to allow people to join local games from anywhere in the world
 * Play on the go-- Host on a portable LAN using a travel router or hotspot
 * Use a Raspberry Pi as a dedicated CAH server

-### Can I host this on a public webserver?
+### Can I host this on the Internet?

-Yes.
-But you should do it behind a remote proxy with HTTPS forwarding to be safe.
+Yes, there's literally nothing stopping you.
+But you should do it behind a reverse proxy with HTTPS forwarding to be safe.
+Also, some TLDs don't allow unencrypted traffic, so you might be forced to use HTTPS whether you want to or not.
+Also, it's just a good idea.

 ### You suck at web development!
 I could do this much better!

 That's not a question.

-### You should use React/Angular/Bootstrap/Vue.
+### You should use React/Angular/Bootstrap/Vue/etc.

 That's not a question either.
-Also the answer is no.

 ### There's a feature I want you to add.